Thistle

 with the power

-of her bouquet
+of your bouquet

 of pink flowers

-naturally inviting you
+naturally inviting me

 from a distance